phrafsanjani/phrafsanjani.github.io/index.md

 it’s entirely free to use without restrictions, and users have full control—whether choosing free or proprietary software.

 More broadly, I’m deeply interested in exploring and supporting open-source software and communities.
-Whenever possible, I prefer self-hosting my services rather than relying heavily on large corporations.
+Whenever possible, I try to minimize reliance on large corporations.
 While I don’t oppose using well-made proprietary tools, I actively evaluate tech trends and company practices before deciding what to adopt.

 ## Social Media and Online Activity